rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Write a rudimentary test function for `merge_max_mappings`.

 > Let's test the use case that is explicitly documented in the Examples section of the function's docstring.
-> We can also test cases where one or both of the inputs were empty dictionaries: can often be problematic edge cases that we didn't consider when writing our code.
+> We can also test cases where one or both of the inputs are empty dictionaries.
+> These can often be problematic edge cases that we didn't consider when writing our code.

 ```python
 def test_merge_max_mappings():